renovatebot/renovate/docs/usage/configuration-options.md

 ### What types can I use?

-Each configuration option accepts only one type.
+Each configuration option includes a type definition.
 A type is a kind of data format, say a number, or a "string" of characters.

 Renovate uses the following types: